Human Brain Collection Core (HBCC)

-The mission of Human Brain Collection Core (HBCC) within the National Institute of Mental Health, Division of Intramural Programs (NIMH IRP) is to conduct and support research on brain and behavior, with the goal of reducing the burden of mental illness.
+The mission of Human Brain Collection Core (HBCC) within the National Institute of Mental Health (NIMH's) Division of Intramural Programs (IRP) is to conduct and support research on brain and behavior, with the goal of reducing the burden of mental illness.
 HBCC is a national resource, providing unique opportunities in mental health research.

-To conduct this research we obtain human brain tissue, hair and blood samples from deceased individuals diagnosed with major mental illnesses such as schizophrenia, depression, bipolar disorder, substance abuse, and their consequences (suicide) as well as from individuals without history of mental illness (used as controls).
+To conduct this research we obtain human brain tissue, hair and blood samples from deceased individuals diagnosed with mental illnesses such as schizophrenia, depression, bipolar disorder, substance abuse disorders, and their consequences, such as suicide, as well as from individuals without a history of mental illness that are used as controls.
 The tissues are obtained under protocols approved by the Combined Neuroscience Institutional Review Board (CNS IRB) and only with the permission of next-of-kin.